Quuton/Camjaira/README.md

 Before you can use the camjaira webserver, you need the following things.

 1. Python 3.11 or newer
-2. A venv with django and pillow libraries
+2. Django and pillow libraries

+You can use `pip install Django, pillow` to install into your venv.

 ## Basic usage
 Once the setup is done, you can use it rightaway